 1 tablespoon olive oil

 235ml reduced salt chicken stock, or as needed

 - Preheat oven to 180 C / Gas 4.
 Lightly grease two baking trays, or line them with baking parchment.

 - Mix into a soft dough.
-If mixture is too dry, mix in more chicken stock, about 1 tablespoon at a time, until dough is easy to work with.
+If the mixture is too dry, mix in more chicken stock, about 1 tablespoon at a time, until the dough is easy to work with.

 - Knead dough on a floured surface for a minute or two.

-- Roll the dough out thinly and cut into bone shapes.
+- Roll the dough out thinly and cut it into bone shapes.
 Or whatever you fancy!

 - Bake until the treats turn brown, about 25 minutes.
 Turn the oven off, and leave the dog treats in the oven an additional 30 minutes to dry out.
 Store dog treats in the fridge.

 Yes your dog can have gingerbread men just like humans!

 60ml Olive Oil

 1 Tablespoon finely chopped Fresh Ginger

 - Get two large bowls.
 In one bowl combine the 250ml of water, olive oil, molasses and honey.
 In the second bowl combine the flour, cinnamon, cloves and finely chopped ginger.